View Categories

 Technical Details

-Some plugins define more channels than they actually use, and AudioNodes makes no assumptions about whether these unused channels should be considered or not, they are simply up to the plugin.
-As such, channel mixing issues might occur; for example, if a plugin produces a stereo output but actually defines 32 channels, and this audio output is summed with a mono audio output (e.g. the audio output of an Oscillator Node), the mono audio is added to channel-0 of the plugin audio output, instead of being mixed to the correct stereo left/right channels.
-To work around this issue, a combination of a Channel Splitter Node and a Channel Merger Node can be used to create a channel limiter on the plugin’s audio output.
+• Some plugins define more channels than they actually use, and AudioNodes makes no assumptions about whether these unused channels should be considered or not, they are simply up to the plugin; to work around issues like this, a combination of a Channel Splitter Node and a Channel Merger Node can be used to customize channel layouts

 Limitations & Known Issues